 Brown-outs can be particularly cruel to your high-tech equipment because the drop in voltage can result in a lethal increase in amperes; it’s wise to disconnect key electrical items (e.g. technology, fridges, washing machines) in the event of a brown-out situation.
 If your electric lights begin to oscillate between their usual brightness and then dim, that is the key sign of a brown-out and a call to disconnect your expensive electrical items.

 Spikes and surges may happen when the electricity returns after a power-cut.
 These can also damage electrical equipment, so another useful accessory for your home or office in Mexico is a power surge protector.
-Some UPS devices double-up as power surge protectors, although you can buy them separately (there are different grades which offer varying levels of protection) and use them in conjunction with your UPS system.
+Some UPS devices double-up as power surge protectors and/or voltage regulators, although you can buy voltage protection units separately (there are different grades which offer varying levels of protection) and use them in conjunction with your UPS system.

-You can find out more about utility services, including power supply in Mexico, on our guide to House Maintenance and House Security in Mexico.
+You can find out more about utility services, including power supply in Mexico, in our free eBook guide to House Maintenance and House Security in Mexico.

 Mexico in your inbox